-Hi everybody, we are together this week for an article about the history of the chatbot, from its birth to today.
+Hi everybody, we are together this week for an article about the history of the chatbot, from its birth to this day.
 Before you start a few keywords to arouse your interest: Turing Test, Eliza, MIT, Siri and Alexa.
 Continue reading to understand the link between all of them.

-To improve the flaws of this techniques, for example associate “how does it work?”with “How does the software work?”, a system based on the keyword recognition method described above
+To improve the flaws of this techniques, namely to associate “how does it work?”
+“How does the software work?”, a system based on the keyword recognition method described above is required

 This is why two types of chatbots must be differentiated:

-- – simple bots, which is based on the keyword method and
+- – simple bots, which are based on the keyword recognition method and

 - – intelligent bots, which use linguistic analysis based on natural language comprehension technology.

-Before attacking on the first best-known chatbot, Eliza, let me introduce you to it ancestor.
+Before I talk about the first known chatbot, “Eliza”, let me introduce you to his ancestor.

 The word ancestor might sound a bit strong to you, but if I tell you that Eliza was created in 1964 and that the chatbot I’m talking about was created back in 1780, you may understand me better.

-Following this invention there was Eliza as evoked above which was created by an MIT professor, Joseph Weizenbaum.
-Its operation was quite simple:
+Subsequently there was Eliza as evoked above which was created by MIT professor Joseph Weizenbaum.
+Its operation was pretty simple:

-Set up by Alan Turing in 1950, this test works in the following way.
-A jury speaks with 2 users via interposed screens, one of the them is a chatbot and the other one a normal human.
+Set up by Alan Turing in 1950, this test works as follows: a jury speaks with 2 users via interposed screens, one is a chatbot, the other a human.
 At the end of the test, the jury selects the one they think is a robot.

-The flaws in the test are as follows, if the objective of the chatbot is to answer a client’s questions but he cannot simulate a certain humanity, then he will not validate the test despite the fact that he may answer very well the questions.
+The flaws in the test are: if the chatbot’s objective is to answer a client’s questions but he can’t fake a certain humanity, then he won’t validate the test even if he answers very well the questions intended for customers.

-After this test was introduced, the Loebner Prize was established in 1990 by Hugh Loebner to award the most humane computer program.
-Some chatbots who won this award: ALICE quoted above won the prize in the following years: 2000,2001, 2004.
-The last winner is Mitsuku.
+After this test was born, the Loebner Prize was established in 1990 by Hugh Loebner to award the prize to the most humane computer program.
+Here a few chatbots that won this award: the chatbot ALICE mentioned earlier won the prize in the following years: 2000, 2001, and 2004.
+The latest winner is the Mitsuku robot.

-One should ask whether the Tuning test is still relevant to test chatbots because according to research conducted by MIT, the more the chatbot seeks to appear human the more they distrust it.
+One should ask whether the Tuning test is still relevant because according to research conducted by MIT, the more the chatbot seeks to appear human the more the jury is wary of it.

 The final word

-Don’t hesitate to follow us on social networks to be kept up to date with our next articles, but in general it’s once a week.
+Don’t hesitate to follow us on social networks so you don’t miss our next articles!